The Mohole Mystery

 The Mohole Mystery is a juvenile science fiction novel, the eleventh in Hugh Walters' Chris Godfrey of U.N.E.X.A. series.
 It was published in the UK by Faber in 1968, in the US by Criterion Books in 1969 under the title The Mohole Menace.
 It was also published in French as Pionniers des ténèbres, (literally "Pioneers of Darkness") by Éditions de l'Amitié in 1973 and as A ameaça de Mohole in Portuguese by Edições Dêagã.

 Plot summary

 A drilling project in Dudley in the West Midlands region of the United Kingdom hits a cavern 20 miles beneath the surface of the Earth and detects strange microbes.
 UNEXA send Russian Serge Smylov down to search for other forms of life in a rocket-propelled capsule but it is damaged when it hits the bottom of the cavern.
-Then strange creatures start attacking him...

 The book, under its US title The Mohole Menace, is mentioned in A Short History of Nearly Everything by Bill Bryson.